-Unplug tool before making adjustments or installing bits.
+Unplug tool and disconnect air supply before making adjustments or installing bits.
 Observe appropriate Lockout/Tagout procedures to insure the tool cannot accidentally be powered.

-- 1. Loosen the lock nut (Figure 26). - NOTE: There are two Nuts, Bolts and Nylon Bushings to be checked. - 2.
-Tighten bolt (Figure 26) until slight resistance can be felt when rotating the nylon bushing (Figure 26) by hand. - 3.
+1. Loosen the lock nut (Fig. 23).

+NOTE: There are four Nuts, Bolts and Nylon Guides to be checked.

+- 2. Tighten bolt (Fig. 23) until slight resistance can be felt when rotating the nylon bushing (Fig. 23) by hand. - 3.
 Tighten nut.
 When the bushings are properly adjusted you will be able to turn the bushing easily by hand, but will feel a slight drag.
-If this is too loose, the tool will chatter in the cut.
-If it is too tight, the machine will be difficult to cycle.
-Repeat the above procedure for the other bushings.
+If this is too loose the tool will chatter in the cut.
+If it is too tight, the machine will overload and motor life will be shortened.
+Repeat the above procedure for all four bushings.

-Figure 26: Guide Arm Adjustment (Top view with cover removed)
+Figure 23: Guide Arm Adjustment (Top view with cover open)